gccprintf()abscanf()atoi()

 "String" is a special word for an array of characters

-If a character array s[11]
+If a character array s[11]"hello"

 0 1 2 3 4 5 6 7 8 9 10 --------------------------------------------- | h | e | l | l | o | \0| | | | | | ---------------------------------------------